Lin2xdd/Journey-Into-Exile/Headphones/Ideas.md

 - Easy to carry?
 Temprature in winers?
 - Over-ear headphones vs earbuds
 - Is it easy for mom to carry over?
-- Is it easier to buy local or what?
+- Is it chaper to buy local or what?
+- Different brands?
+- Scenarios: earbuds for workout; headphones for all others.